mozilla/fxa/packages/fxa-auth-db-mysql/docs/API.md

   from the underlying storage system
   (wrapped in `error.wrap()`).

+## .verifyTokenCode(code, accountData)

+  Verifies sessionTokens and keyFetchTokens.
+  Note that it takes the code (separate from tokenVerificationId) specified when creating the token,
+  NOT the tokenId.
+  `accountData` is an object
+  with a `uid` property.

+  Returns a promise that:

+  * Resolves with an object `{}`
+    if a token was verified.
+  * Rejects with error `{ code: 404, errno: 116 }`
+    if there was no matching token.
+  * Rejects with error `{ code: 400, errno: 137 }`
+    if token expired.
+  * Rejects with any error
+    from the underlying storage system
+    (wrapped in `error.wrap()`).

 ## .forgotPasswordVerified(tokenId, accountResetToken) ##

 An extra function for `passwordForgotTokens`.
 This performs three operations: